This application's name will be `hello_world`.

 The @application decorator allows you to specify the following attributes:

-1. tags - list of tags to categorize the application.
+1. tags - dict of tags to categorize the application.

-2. retries - Retry policy for every function in the application.
+2. retries - Retry policy for every function in the application unless a function specifies its own retry policy.
 No retries by default if function failed.
 See Retries.

-3. region - The region where the function will be deployed.
-Either US or EU.
-The default is US.
+3. region - The region where every function in the application will be deployed unless a function specifies its own region.
+Either us-east-1 or eu-west-1.
+The default is any of the regions.

-4. input_serializer - The serializer to use for the input data.
+4. input_deserializer - The deserializer to use for the application input.
 Either json or pickle.
 The default is json.

-5. output_serializer - The serializer to use for the output data.
+5. output_serializer - The serializer to use for the application output.
 Either json or pickle.
 The default is json.

 The following code snippet shows an example of all the function attributes set to custom values.